v6d-io/v6d/modules/graph/README.rst

 - :code:`delimiter`: the delimiter of the CSV file, default is :code:`,`.

 - :code:`schema`: the columns to specify in the CSV file, default is empty that indicates all columns will be included.
-The :code:`schema` is a :code:`,` separated list of column names or column indices, e.g., :code:`name,age` or :code:`0,1`.
+The :code:`schema` is a :code:`,`-separated list of column names or column indices, e.g., :code:`name,age` or :code:`0,1`.
 - :code:`column_types`: specify the data type of each column, default is empty that indicates the types will be inferred from the data.
 The `column_types` is a `,`